beebop5/esphome-panasonic-ac/README.md

 ## Supported hardware

-This component works with Panasonic AC units that use UART communication and has been tested with models that support the CZ-TACG1 protocol.
+This component works with Panasonic AC units that have a WLAN interface (CN-WLAN port) and use UART communication.
+It has been tested with models that support the CZ-TACG1 protocol through the WLAN port.

+**Note**: This component is specifically designed for the WLAN interface (CN-WLAN port) and serves as a replacement for the DNSK-P11 adapter.
+For the CN-CNT port interface, please refer to the [DomiStyle/esphome-panasonic-ac](https://github.com/DomiStyle/esphome-panasonic-ac) component.

 Works on the ESP8266 but ESP32 is preferred for the multiple hardware serial ports.